The future of luxury is sustainable.

 The drive to true electromobility.

 Globally, Mercedes-Benz has already introduced battery electric vehicles (BEV) in all segments the company serves.
 From 2025 onwards, all newly launched vehicle architectures will be electric-only and customers will be able to choose an all-electric alternative for every model the company makes.
 The Mercedes-EQ brand stands for progressive luxury and each vehicle’s aerodynamic design and tech-enabled features attempt to maximize not only driving pleasure, but electric range figures as well.Learn more about Mercedes-EQ

 A fully charged & electrified ecosystem.

 As important as it is to provide high-quality electric vehicles to the Canadian market, the investments made into their integration and success are just as important.
 Mercedes-Benz has developed an ecosystem approach that pairs a widespread, easy-to-use, fast charging network with a leading customer experience.
 As of March 2023, Mercedes-EQ drivers have access to nearly 12,750 public charging ports in total across the country, including more than 1,500 DC fast-charging ports.
 And the best is still to come – Mercedes-Benz has already announced far-reaching plans with the future rollout of a global high-power charging network across North America, Europe, China and other key markets.Learn more about charging

 The road to 2030 and beyond.

 Our suppliers are also part of our holistic approach to climate protection.
 We want to implement effective climate protection measures together with our partners in the supply chain.
 The starting point is the creation of transparency.
 To this end, we are working with organizations such as CDP in the car sector to assess the environmental impact of our supply chain.

-Our strategy to become fully electric by 2030 – wherever market conditions allow – and the ambition to become CO2-neutral along the entire value chain in the new vehicle fleet by 2039 are integral elements to enhance the connection between luxury and sustainability.
+Our strategy to go all electric at the end of the decade - where market conditions allow – and our pursuit of the goal of a fully networked and CO₂-neutral vehicle fleet on the balance sheet in 2039 are integral elements to enhance the connection between luxury and sustainability.